How to build a brand that stands out?

 It was responsible for zigging and zagging!
 Which has been adopted by so many people.
 It's distinctive.

-Differentiating your brand by studying the competition
+How to build a brand that stands out, by studying the competition

 Every now and again, a question pops up – why do I need to look at what competitors do?